agully1/ca-knowledgebase/about/contribute-contribute.md

-# Contributing to the site
+# Contributing material to the site

 If you choose to contribute, you may want to look at [How to Contribute to an Open Source Project on GitHub](https://app.egghead.io/playlists/how-to-contribute-to-an-open-source-project-on-github).
 In brief: